TimMangan/App-Info/docs/Windows/7-Zip/Package-MSIX.md

 * The shortcut to the .chm file may be ignored by some packaging tools.
 This is usually OK, but the PSF PsfLauncher may be used to make this available.

+This app was packaged using the Microsoft MSIX Packaging Tool version 1.2022.330.
+It was enhanced by editing with TMEditX to inject the PSF Launcher to make the chm file shortcut available.

 Testing on Windows 10 indicates ![badge](https://img.shields.io/badge/-High%20Confidence-green?style=for-the-badge) support of the app.
 * Some of the Shell Extensions are not available.